 The charge of the HAC is to review all assessment activity at Howard University and offer recommendations for improvement.
 The HAC is not a decision-making body, but its “voice” is considered to be the opinion of the university at large and is respected as such.

-The HAC will meet once each long semester.
+The HAC will meet once each quarter of the year (January, February, and March (Q1) April, May, and June (Q2) July, August, and September (Q3) October, November, and December (Q4)).
 Ad-hoc meetings may be called by the Chair to address a time-sensitive issue.
-All meetings (except those called ad-hoc) will be planned one month in advance, and agenda items will be shared at least two weeks before convening.
+All meetings (except those called ad-hoc) will be planned on an academic in advance, and agenda items will be shared at least two weeks before convening.

 During each meeting, attendance will be taken.
 Members who cannot attend are welcome to send a representative in their stead.